-The fund may engage in short sales and short sales "against the box."
+A fund may engage in short sales and short sales "against the box."
 In a short sale against the box, a fund borrows securities from a broker-dealer and sells the borrowed securities, and at all times during the transaction, a fund either owns or has the right to acquire the same securities at no extra cost.

-If the price of the security has declined at the time a fund is required to deliver the security, a fund will benefit from the difference in the price of a security has increased, the fund will be required to pay the difference.
-The fund can engage in short sales against the box.
+If the price of the security has declined at the time a fund is required to deliver the security, a fund will benefit from the difference in the price.
+If the price of a security has increased, the funds will be required to pay the difference.
+Each fund other than Regional Bank Fund and Seaport/Long Short Fund can engage in short sales against the box.

-In addition, the fund may make short sales of securities that the fund does not own in anticipation of a decline in the market value of that security (a "short sale").
+In addition, each of Balanced Fund, Disciplined Value International Fund, Diversified Macro Fund, Emerging Markets Equity Fund, ESG International Equity Fund, ESG Large Cap Core Fund, Financial Industries Fund, Fundamental Large Cap Core Fund, Global Environmental Opportunities Fund, Global Thematic Opportunities Fund, International Dynamic Growth Fund, and Seaport Long/Short Fund may make short sales of securities that the fund does not own in anticipation of a decline in the market value of that security (a "short sale").
 To complete such a transaction, a fund must borrow the security to make delivery to the buyer.
 The fund is then obligated to replace the security borrowed by purchasing it at market price at the time of replacement.
 The price at such time may be more or less than the price at which the security was sold by the fund.
 Until the security is replaced, the fund is required to pay the lender any dividends or interest which accrues during the period of the loan.
 To borrow the security, the fund also may be required to pay a premium, which would increase the cost of the security sold.
 The proceeds of the short sale are typically retained by the broker to meet margin requirements until the short position is closed out.
 Please see "Government Regulation of Derivatives" section for additional information.

-The fund will incur a loss as a result of the short sale if the price of the security increases between the date of the short sale and the date on which the fund replaced the borrowed security and theoretically the fund's loss could be unlimited.
-The fund will generally realize a gain if the security declines in price between those dates.
+A fund will incur a loss as a result of the short sale if the price of the security increases between the date of the short sale and the date on which the fund replaced the borrowed security and theoretically the fund's loss could be unlimited.
+A fund will generally realize a gain if the security declines in price between those dates.
 This result is the opposite of what one would expect from a cash purchase of a long position in a security.
 The amount of any gain will be decreased, and the amount of any loss increased, by the amount of any premium, dividends or interest the fund may be required to pay in connection with a short sale.
 Short selling may amplify changes in a fund's NAV.
 Short selling also may produce higher than normal portfolio turnover, which may result in increased transaction costs to a fund.